 The Golgi apparatus also makes lysosomes which are another organelle, so it makes sense to talk about them in this article as well.
 Lysosomes are a type of membrane-bound vesicle containing digestive enzymes, but they have no clear internal structure.
 The digestive enzymes are called lysozymes.

 They are important in the immune response.
-When a pathogen is engulfed by a white blood cell in phagocytosis, the lysozyme enzymes digest the pathogen and get rid of it.
+When a pathogen is engulfed by a white blood cell in phagocytosis, the lysozyme enzymes digest the pathogen.
 Another role of the lysozyme enzymes is to break down worn out parts of the cell.

 - The Golgi apparatus is a group of fluid-filled membrane-bound flattened sacs with vesicles budding off the edges.